valleyofdoom/PC-Tuning/README.md

 - If RSS is not functioning as expected, see [this](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/RESEARCH/NETWORK/README.md#q-my-onboard-network-adapter-i225-v-supports-rss-msi-and-msi-x-but-why-is-my-indirection-table-missing-that-gives-proper-support-for-rss-in-microsoft-windows) for a potential workaround

-## 11.43.
-User-Mode Scheduling (Processes, Threads)
+<h2 id="user-mode-scheduling-processes-threads">11.43.
+User-Mode Scheduling (Processes, Threads)</h2>

 > [!CAUTION]
-> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#benchmarking)).

 There are several methods to set affinities for processes.
 One of which is Task Manager but only persists until the process is closed.
 A more popular and permanent solution is [Process Lasso](https://bitsum.com) which allows the configuration to be saved however, a process must run continually in the background which introduces minor overhead.
 To work around this, you can simply launch the application with a specified CPU affinity which eliminates the requirement of programs such as Process Lasso for affinity management at the expense of usability.